lblommesteyn/kanban-board-app-master/README.md

 ```
 and deploy `./build/*` to your site.

-For more informations, see [README-scripts.md](https://github.com/shellyln/kanban-board-app/blob/master/README-scripts.md) and
+For more informations, see [README-scripts.md]
 [Create React App deployment docs](https://create-react-app.dev/docs/deployment).